About the AR/VR Studio

 Harvard’s Role in the History of AR/VR

 Virtual reality — and the related fields of augmented reality and mixed reality — has its foundational roots at Harvard.
 From 1965 to 1968, Ivan Sutherland, an Associate Professor of Electrical Engineering at Harvard, helped create the first virtual reality and augmented reality head-mounted display system, named “The Sword of Damocles.”
-Today, across Harvard, AR, VR, and MR technologies are being leveraged in new and unique ways by students, researchers, faculty, and more.
+Today, across Harvard, AR, VR, and MR (mixed reality) technologies are being leveraged in new and unique ways by students, researchers, faculty, and more.
 We want to give the students who are ideating around this as broad a playground to play in as can be imagined.

-To learn about our security policies and rules-of-use, click the link above.
+Learn about our security policies and rules-of-use.